mb-14/awesome-retreats/_retreats/workationx.md

     facebook: "https://www.facebook.com/WorkationX/"
 ---

 WorkationX is a Co-working & Co-living community space that brings together digital nomads, professionals, freelancers, entrepreneurs, independent thinkers and startups to work, live and engage with the local community of the Himalayas.
-We create customised itineraries based on extensive research and manage bookings of your stay, workspace, and experience so you may explore the Himalayas without leaving your work.WorkationX is a community platform that seeks to create a dialogue amongst participants and inspire them towards a sustainable way of life.
-We also assist mentors from various fields to conduct focused workshops and meet-ups..
+They create customized itineraries based on extensive research and manage bookings of your stay, workspace, and experience so you may explore the Himalayas without leaving your work.

+WorkationX is a community platform that seeks to create a dialogue amongst participants and inspire them towards a sustainable way of life.
+They also assist mentors from various fields to conduct focused workshops and meet-ups.